maximuslee1226/adbmeetup-amlops/README.md

 iii.
 Ml_workspace_name
 iv.
 Ml_alg_author
 From the command prompt:
-1. Change directory into the Project_One folder.
+1. Change directory into the adbmeetup-project folder.
 2. Run the runbuild_local.cmd
 a.
 You may need to execute az login prior to executing this command or be interactively logged in (watch the output)